 If you think your loved one might have a urinary tract infection, see a doctor right away to avoid further complications.
-An urgent care clinic is a viable alternative if you cannot get an appointment with your loved one’s primary care physician soon enough.
+An urgent care clinic is a viable alternative if you cannot get an appointment with their primary care physician soon enough.
 Urinalysis and/or a urine culture are typically required to diagnose a UTI, determine what kind of bacteria are present in the urine and select the most appropriate antibiotic for treatment.
 If caught early on, a course of antibiotics typically clears the infection in no time.